Schirrms/Combodo_Ansible_Demo/README.md

 # Combodo Ansible Demo

-Some Ansible Demo with the Combodo Ansible Role
+Some Ansible Demo with the Combodo Ansible Roles

 ## Goals